-Yoga is different than your typical gym workouts because almost all of the postures and exercises you find in yoga involve your whole body.
-That means that in order for you to do the exercises correctly, you have the total sum parts of your body, or you could be creating an imbalance, missing out an building strength or flexibility in a particular muscle, or flat out setting yourself up for injury.
+Yoga is different than your typical gym workouts because almost all of the postures and exercises in yoga involve your whole body.
+That means that in order for you to do the exercises correctly, you have to use the total sum parts of your body, or you could be creating an imbalance, missing out an building strength or flexibility in a particular muscle, or flat out setting yourself up for injury.

 7. Control your breath; control your body.

 If you can control your breath, you can control your body.
 This is especially true in yoga because of the intense focus on breathing.
 Breathing controls the natural rise and fall of your body.
 Inhaling lifts and lengthens your body, while exhaling helps you sink deeper into the poses and relax your muscles.
 Focus on your breath, and the control of your body will follow.